eliasbenb/PlexAniBridge/README.md

 - `DESTRUCTIVE_SYNC`: Regressively update AniList data to match Plex regardless of existing data. (default: `False`).
   - When syncing items, the script typically only updates fields on AniList that are less than the corresponding fields on Plex.
 With `DESTRUCTIVE_SYNC` enabled, this is no longer the case.
   - For example, if the watch progress on AniList is greater than the watch progress on Plex, the progress on AniList will be lowered to match the progress on Plex.
-  - The only exception to the above rule is when the Plex value is 0 or None.
-E.g. if the watch progress on Plex is 0, the watch progress on AniList will not be destructively updated.
   - Destructive syncs apply to every field (e.g. status, watch progress, score, repeat, notes, start date, end date, etc.).
+  - In addition to regressive updates, destructive syncs also allow for deleting items from AniList lists.
+This can occur if the item exists in the Plex library but has no status (no watch history and is not watchlisted).
   - Not recommended unless you know what you're doing.
 - `EXCLUDED_SYNC_FIELDS`: List of fields to exclude from sync (default: `[]`)
   - The syntax is the same as a Python list.
 E.g. `["notes", "score"]`